Inch'Allah Dimanche: Reception

-Lisa Nesselson of Variety.com praises the film by saying "Narrative is often bittersweet but never dreary.
+Lisa Nesselson of Variety worte "Narrative is often bittersweet but never dreary.
 Nicely rendered period design jolts the viewer with reminders that provincial France in the mid-'70s was still closer to WWII than to the present and that today's relatively harmonious multicultural society was hard won indeed."
+She reported that he film had opened in France to mostly positive reviews.